apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : Optional property
 : Captures the name of the index which is used while logging

-compatMode
+compatVersion
 : Required integer property and should be set to 2
-: By default Oak uses older Lucene index implementation which does not supports property restrictions, index time aggregation etc. To make use of this feature set it to 2
+: By default Oak uses older Lucene index implementation which does not supports property restrictions, index time aggregation etc.
+  To make use of this feature set it to 2.
+  Please note for full text indexing with compatVersion 2, at query time, only the access right of the parent (aggregate) node is checked, and the access right of the child nodes is not checked.
+  If this is a security concern, then compatVersion should not be set, so that query time aggregation is used, in which case the access right of the relevant child is also checked.
+  A compatVersion 2 full text index is usually faster to run queries.

 [maxFieldLength][OAK-2469]
 : Numbers of terms indexed per field.
 Defaults to 10000